 To find out who all these women actually were is complicated, tricky and time-consuming, especially as so many of them were saddled with forenames selected from the same tiny range of approved upper-class monikers.
 Soul-crushingly tedious sessions wading through Debrett’s and thepeerage.com are needed to untangle all the possibilities.
 There’s no point asking Cardiff council.
 Although responsible for street names, it devotes zero resources to the matter, restricting its service to rubber-stamping every Acorn Avenue and Catkin Close demanded by volume housebuilders imposing another ghastly, jerry-built speculation across the city’s green girdle.
 When I enquired, the only answer I managed to eventually extract from some undertrained ingenue at the council’s pitifully inadequate ‘C2C’ call centre was “try the Central Library”.
 He was blissfully unaware that the Local Studies department has left the building, evicted to make way for a needless coffee shop, and that Cardiff’s archives have been banished to the charming but poky branch library adjacent to Cathays Cemetery a mile north of the city centre.
 Yep, this Proud Capital™ is the only one in Europe that doesn’t keep its own records in its own primary library.
 Such massive contempt for Cardiff has been further rubbed in by the cringe-inducing, desultory new title foisted on the 1906 Arts & Crafts landmark on the Fairoak Road/Whitchurch Road corner: ‘Cathays Heritage Library’.
 Oh please…

-It takes one bus journey from anywhere in Cardiff to get to the Central Library, whereas only three bus-routes pass near Cathays Library and like all buses in Cardiff their frequency and reliability leave a lot to be desired.
+Because every bus route goes to, from or through the city centre, it takes just one bus journey from anywhere in Cardiff to get to the Central Library, whereas only three bus-routes in total pass near Cathays Library and like all buses in Cardiff their frequency and reliability leave a lot to be desired.
 As for rail or any other mode of public transport, now steady on!
 Cardiff can have any amount of speculative scams dedicated to increasing the dividends of corporate shareholders, but essential amenities taken for granted in every other European capital like a fit-for-purpose public transport system?
 Don’t be silly!
 Mind you, one fine day in the far distant future, in a make-believe never-never land imagined by the Labour administration in the Senedd, Cardiff will have a splendid, shiny, comprehensive, rapid-transit Metro system.
 I’m sure 22nd century Cardiffians are going to appreciate it – assuming there’s still a habitable planet by then.
 Meanwhile, Cardiff’s written ‘heritage’ is out-of-bounds to most of us, crammed onto grubby shelving and filed away in dusty storerooms in the arse end of town while Ken Skates plays with his train set.

 To me these women are intriguing.
 They had the pretty rare honour of having streets named after them, and yet this was never followed up by even a footnote in the annals – a nonsensical obviation of the entire purpose of naming that can only be explained by the out-and-out sexism and misogyny of the men picking the names, for whom women were mere gloss or decoration and of no intrinsic importance.
 Since all the women would have been unusually wealthy and well-travelled, and considering that life is amazing and eventful even for a penniless pauper who never leaves the house, it can be fairly safely assumed that they all had interesting lives.
 But Cardiff has never bothered to take its narrative undercurrents and urban fabric seriously, resulting in today’s shrivelled, shallow and disengaged place, so street names are just one more unimportant titbit chucked into the dustbin of history.